diana-hep/oamap/README.md

 On the same laptop, this took 3.8 seconds: six times faster to do exactly the same work.
 Note that this is all still Python code, just rearranged for faster access (we "compiled the abstractions away").

-In this form, it is now also possible for Numba to compile the function to native bytecode (no Python at runtime).
-The code transformation was necessary because Numba understands integer indexes.
+In this form, it is also possible for Numba to compile the function to native bytecode (no Python at runtime).
+The code transformation was necessary because Numba understands integer indexes better than dynamic Python objects.
 If you have Numba installed, try adding a single parameter `numba=True` to the code transformation for another factor of a hundred in speedup:

 ```python
 fcn, arrayparams = local(doit, arrays2type(arrays, "events"), environment={"math": math}, numba=True)
 fcn(*[arrays[x] for x in arrayparams])
 ```

-The first time the function is called, it takes 0.98 seconds to compile, but afterward it takes 0.03 seconds.
-Without any Python objects or memory allocations in the loop, it could not be faster if it were written in C++.
-(Numba uses LLVM for full compiler optimizations.)
-And yet it was not any more arduous to write— it's the same Python analysis code we wrote to explore the first few events.
+The first time the function is called, it takes 0.98 seconds to compile, but afterward it takes 0.03 seconds: a single-threaded rate of 320 MB/sec (16 MHz for these events).
+Now imagine parallelizing it.

+With all the hierarchical data in PLUR objects that get compiled away, this function consists of nothing but numbers, for loops, and mathematical function calls, something that Numba's LLVM-based optimizer can optimize as well as C or C++.
+And yet it was not any more arduous to write— the same for loop you might use to explore the first few events scales up to huge datasets without assistance on your part.

+You just write analysis code on complex objects in Python and get database-style speeds.

 ## Project roadmap